-The price we receive for natural gas sales from Reabold is based on ninety-five (95%) of the price published in Natural Gas Intelligence ("NGI") Gas Price Index under the column "Bidweek Averages" for "California", "PG&E Citygate" less an amount per MMBtu equal to the Silverado Path On System As-Available transport date, less the Silverado Path On System transmission shrinkage rate for Silverado.
+The price we receive for natural gas sales from Reabold is based on ninety-five percent (95%) of the price published in Natural Gas Intelligence ("NGI") Gas Price Index under the column "Bidweek Averages" for "California", "PG&E Citygate" less an amount per MMBtu equal to the Silverado Path On System As-Available transport date, less the Silverado Path On System transmission shrinkage rate for Silverado.
 The price we receive generally moves in correlation to prices quoted on the New York Mercantile Exchange (NYMEX") for spot Henry Hub natural gas prices.

 There continues to be a significant amount of volatility in hydrocarbon prices and a corresponding fluctuation in our realized sale price of crude oil does exist.
-An example of this volatility is that in June of 2014 the monthly average price of WTI oil was \$105.79 per barrel and our realized price per barrel of crude oil was \$98.78 while in April 2020, the monthly average price of WTI crude oil was \$16.55 and our monthly realized price was \$16.96 per barrel.
-Finally, in August 2022, the monthly average price of WTI oil was \$93.67 per barrel and our realized price per barrel of crude oil was \$92.43.
+An example of this volatility is that in June of 2014 the monthly average price of WTI oil was \$105.79 per barrel and our realized price per barrel of crude oil was \$98.78.
+For example, in April 2020, the monthly average price of WTI crude oil was \$16.55 and our monthly realized price was \$16.96 per barrel.
+Then in May 2022, the monthly average price of WTI oil was \$109.55 per barrel and our realized price per barrel of crude oil was \$106.56.
+Finally, in November 2022, our average realized price was \$84.37 per barrel.
 This volatility in crude oil prices has continued throughout most of the fiscal year ended February 28, 2023.
 Any downward volatility in the price of crude oil will have a prolonged and substantial negative impact on our profitability and cash flow from our producing California properties.
 It is beyond our ability to accurately predict crude oil prices over any substantial length of time.

-A comparison of the average WTI crude oil price and the average realized crude oil sales price for the six months ended August 31, 2022 and 2021 is shown in the table below:
+A comparison of the average WTI crude oil price and the average realized crude oil sales price for the nine months ended November 30, 2022 and 2021 is shown in the table below:

-Six Mont hs End led Aug ust 31, 2022 August 31, 2021 Percentage Change Average six month WTI crude oil price (Bbl) \$ 104.99 \$ 66.80 57.2% Average six month realized crude oil sales price (Bbl) \$ 102.97 \$ 64.77 59.0%
+Nine Mor Novem ber 30, 2022 November 30, 2021 Percentage Change Average nine month WTI crude oil price (Bbl) \$ 98.46 \$ 70.34 40.0% Average nine month realized crude oil sales price (Bbl) \$ 95.69 \$ 67.97 40.8%

-For the six months ended August 31, 2022, the average WTI price was \$104.99 and our average realized crude oil sale price was \$102.97, representing a discount of \$2.02 per barrel or 1.9% lower than the average WTI price.
-In comparison, for the six months ended August 31, 2021, the average WTI price was \$66.80 and our average realized sale price was \$64.77 representing a discount of \$2.03 per barrel or 3.0% lower than the average WTI price.
-Historically, the sale price we receive for East Slopes crude oil has been less than the quoted WTI price because of the lower API gravity of our East Slopes crude oil in comparison to the API gravity of quoted WTI crude oil.
+For the nine months ended November 30, 2022, the average WTI price was \$98.46 and our average realized crude oil sale price was \$95.69, representing a discount of \$2.77 per barrel or 2.8% lower than the average WTI price.
+In comparison, for the nine months ended November 30, 2021, the average WTI price was \$70.34 and our average realized sale price was \$67.97 representing a discount of \$2.37 per barrel or 3.4% lower than the average WTI price.